-arrive on La Gomera: Thursday, January 9, 2020
+arrive on La Gomera: January 18 or February 5

-depart from Tenerife: Friday, January 24, 2020
+depart from Tenerife: January 27 or February 17

-cost estimate per-person (USD)
+approximate costs per-person (USD)

 Your airfare will depend on the airline you choose and when you purchase.
 The accuracy of our estimates for accommodation and rental car will depend on ever-fluctuating exchange rates.
 Our scout fee will not change.